 The Head Start program has a shared governance system in which a policy council and a governing board share policy making decisions.
 The policy council is elected annually and is comprised of parents, community volunteers and one governing board member.
-The governing board member is a liaison between both boards and help to provide guidance during the policy council meetings.
-The governing board then works diligently with the staff and the policy council to develop, review, and approve policies, plans, and grant applications as required by federal regulations.
-Grantee's Governing Board has responsibility for the oversight of the Concho Valley Council of Governments Head Start/Early Head Start Program.
+The governing board member is a liaison between both boards and helps to provide guidance during policy council meetings.
+The governing board works diligently with staff and the policy council to develop, review, and approve policies, plans, and grant applications as required by federal regulations.